ericpoirier/chrisguindon.github.io/site/content/about/_index.md

 #menu = "main"
 +++

-Hello world!
+I have over 12 years of professional experience in web development and I experienced all stages of the development cycle for web projects.
+I am a passionate employee with strong analytical, troubleshooting and problem solving skills.

+I have been involved in web design since the mid-90's.
+At 12 years old I was learning HTML to build a french video game review website.
+This is when my passion for web development started.

+I quickly learned that I am a bit of a perfectionist and I believe that's the reason I got hooked on this job.
+I get the opportunity to work with some very talented and intelligent people on super cool projects.
+After more than 6 years on the job I don't think I've done the same thing twice.
+I often create random projects just to learn new technologies.

 When I am not at a computer, which is rare, I spend my time playing the drums, watching hockey or at the top of a hill snowboarding.

 I am also very passionate about music and live concerts.